eurbaezjr/employee-management-application/README.md

 * The dependencies are, [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

-* if you like, you can run the tests at any time with `npm run test`

 ### User input